 Create a contract to hire an influencer

 The final step needed to hire an influencer is creating and signing an influencer contract.
 Creating a written influencer agreement or contract helps to conclude the hiring process by defining the terms and conditions of your agreement and asking both parties to demonstrate their commitment by signing the document.
 Signing an influencer contract helps to build trust because the expectations and terms are set out clearly and transparently.
 It’s a document that protects both parties and lays the foundation for a successful campaign.
 Check out this recent blog to find top tips on how to create an influencer contract.

-Follow these 6 steps to successfully hire influencers for your next campaign.
-These steps will help you build trust and nurture a strong working relationship with your influencers, which is vital to ensuring campaign results.
+Now you know how to hire an influencer for your next campaign.
+These 6 steps will help you build trust and nurture a strong working relationship with your influencers, which is vital to ensuring campaign results.
 It’s important to have your influencer strategy in mind and communicate clearly throughout the whole hiring process to increase your chance of success.

 Whether you want to recruit a small number of influencers or scale your current influencer program, be sure to follow each of these steps in turn.
 They apply to all types of influencer marketing campaigns, whatever your goals, types of influencers, or audience.
 Keep this step-by-step list handy at the beginning of each campaign and you won’t go wrong!

 Another resource you won’t want to miss out on is our guide, Everything You Need To Know About Running Influencer Marketing Campaigns.